-- Chemical Flush – The most basic and cheapest form of cleaning the system and only really suitable for cleaning out any flux/solder residue after works on the system.
-These cleaning chemicals are added anything from a couple of days/up to 2 weeks before removal depending on type of cleaner used and how bad the system is, before draining out, rinsing, and re-filling the system.
-These help to breakdown and loosen the sludge make it mobile.
-This method can be used alone on relatively new/lightly soiled systems, but is always better in conjunction with an actual flush (all flushes require chemical cleaner).
+- Chemical Flush – The most basic and cheapest form of cleaning the system and only really suitable for cleaning out any flux/solder residue after working on the system.
+These cleaning chemicals are added anything from a couple of days/up to 2 weeks before removal depending on the type of cleaner used and how bad the system is, before draining out, rinsing, and re-filling the system.
+These help to break down and loosen the sludge making it mobile.
+This method can be used alone on relatively new/lightly soiled systems but is always better in conjunction with an actual flush (all flushes require chemical cleaner).
 We carry out chemical flushes on all installations as standard.
 For more info please see: https://www.adey.com/category/chemicals

-- MagnaCleanse Flush – This unit is linked in-series on the return pipe to the boiler, allowing deposits to be captured before entering the boiler.
+- MagnaCleanse Flush – This unit is linked in series on the return pipe to the boiler, allowing deposits to be captured before entering the boiler.
 This utilises the heating system pump to help circulate the cleaning chemicals while allowing us to clean the system with hot water, giving better results.
-This method uses the least amount of water as it cleans and recirculates the water rather than flushing to a drain.
-With this and the following methods, each radiator is opened and agitated to clean out one at a time to ensure the best possible results, but will not remove seriously build ups or deposits.
+This method uses the least amount of water as it cleans and recirculates the water rather than flushing it to a drain.
+With this and the following methods, each radiator is opened and agitated to clean out one at a time to ensure the best possible results, but will not remove seriously build-ups or deposits.

 – Starting at £400.00 for up to 10 radiators including chemicals. (£25.00 per additional radiator).